TUCTF/write-ups-2015/Backdoorctf15/rapidFire_500/README.md

 8. find the md5 has of a given number: haslib has a md5 digest.

-Now is when it gets tricky.
-The above always work, the methods below sometimes fail because of silly things (like the Peoples Democratic Republic of Korea vs. North Korea, and Taiwan vs. China as examples)

 9. find the name of a country for a given city:
   	I was inspired by this project for this one https://github.com/ctfs/write-ups-2015/tree/master/0ctf-2015/misc/geo-newbie The idea is to use requests to search a website for a given city and select out the first country and return that value.